Patch2Self: Self-Supervised Denoising via Statistical Independence

 import numpy as np

-# Load the Patch2Self module from DIPY
+from dipy.io.image import load_nifti, save_nifti# Load the Patch2Self module from DIPY

-from dipy.denoise.patch2self import patch2self
+from dipy.denoise.patch2self import patch2self# Load your data!

 data, affine = load_nifti('your_data.nii.gz')

-# Run Patch2Self denoising
+bvals = np.loadtxt('your_data.bval')# Run Patch2Self denoising

-denoised_data = patch2self(data, bvals, verbose=True)
+denoised_data = patch2self(data, bvals, verbose=True)# save the data

 save_nifti('denoised_your_data.nii.gz', denoised_data, affine)